-Recess/ Playground Rules
+Recess/ Playground Rules & Expectations

-- Recess is scheduled by each grade level teacher and is supervised by an adult. - Students shall use the playground only under adult supervision. - Recess is a privilege and students are expected to conduct themselves with good behavior. - Recess privileges may be eliminated for misbehavior. - All students shall be expected to follow the directions given by supervisors.
+- Recess is scheduled by each grade level teacher and is supervised by at least one adult. - Students shall use the playground only under adult supervision. - Recess is a privilege and students are expected to conduct themselves with good behavior. - Recess privileges may be eliminated for misbehavior. - All students shall be expected to follow the directions given by supervisors.